Azure/Communication/releasenotes/acs-calling-android-sdk-release-notes.md

 ### Bug Fixes
 - Event `addOnIdChangedListener` from `Call` is now triggered correctly when call `Id` changes.
-- When token refresher from `CommunicationTokenRefreshOptions` returns an invalid token, `callClient.createCallAgent` throws an exception.
+- When token refresher from `CommunicationTokenRefreshOptions` returns an invalid token, `callClient.createCallAgent` now throws an exception.

 ## v2.1.0-beta.1 (2022-03-04)
 ## New Features: